5 Emergency Eye and Ear Infections in Babies: Complete Parent’s Guide

 4. Can I treat my baby’s infection at home?

-No. Home remedies are not recommended.
-Only a pediatrician can provide the correct diagnosis and treatment plan, which may include antibiotics or ear drops.
+No, home remedies are not recommended for eye and ear infections in babies.
+Only a pediatrician can provide the correct diagnosis and treatment plan, which may include antibiotics, ear drops, or emergency interventions.

 5. How can I prevent eye and ear infections in my baby?